-These Toasted Almond Green Beans make the perfect side for any given dish.
+These Green Beans with Almonds make the perfect side for any given dish.
 They are crunchy, tasty, tangy, and light.
 They are my first option for a heavy meal, such as Christmas or Thanksgiving dinners.

 These flavorful green beans require only a couple of easy-to-find ingredients.
 You can put together this side dish in just a couple of minutes for any dinner party.